Skip to main content

 4. Provide at least one example, then click Add rule

-Enforce your content rules with Magic Edit
+Step 2: Enforce content rules with Magic Edit

 Respond to a suggested edit: